OpenVidu Meet Direct Link Tutorial#

 Make this tutorial accessible from other computers or phones

-and is only accessible from the local machine.
+By default, this tutorial runs on http://localhost:6080 and is only accessible from the local machine.
 If you want to access it from other computers or phones, you have the following options:

 - Use tunneling tools: Configure tools like VS Code port forwarding , ngrok , localtunnel , or similar services to expose this tutorial to the internet.
-You can use http or https URLs.
+You can use HTTP or HTTPS URLs.

 - Deploy to a server: Upload this tutorial to a web server.
-You can use http or https URLs.
+You can use HTTP or HTTPS URLs.